See restrictions as temporary measures are in place on this water

 Inworth Grange Lake 1 is just under 4 acres in size with a lake bottom resembling a lunar landscape due to the bars that litter the water.
 This water used to be part of the chain of waters that were used by the gravel company in their washing process.
-It is known to contain Carp up to over 40lb (approx. 5 Carp over 30lb), with the overall stock being estimated at 50-60 fish, as well as some good Crucian Carp, Pike to mid 20's and Perch.
+One of the carp can weigh over 40lbs at the right time of year with approx four other carp exceeding 30lb existing in the water.
+The overall Carp stock being estimated at 30-35 fish, as well as some Pike, Perch and Roach also in residence.
 The lake is very weedy but raking or using bait to clear spots can be very rewarding.
-It is not uncommon to catch several fish in a session with the average size being upper doubles.
-Most recently it is producing lots of 20's
+As with access to Inworth two, please take your time on track due to its uneven nature.

 The main lake is open all year round with no close season.

-Toilet facilities are availble in the car park.
+Toilet facilities are available in the car park.

 No designated disabled swim or disabled Facilities.